AbubakrMuhammad/nodejs-class-project-05-01-2019/README.md

   - **Email:** test_eiazqkt_user@tfbnw.net
   - **Password:** test1234

-If you want to become an app tester, please contact me on Facebook.
+If you want to become an app tester, please contact me on Facebook (MyUsername: fb/abubakrchamp).

+## Known Bugs

+This project has the following known bugs:

+- If you go back in browser history after signing out, you can still see the profile information before refreshing the page

+If you find any bugs on this app, please let me know on Facebook (MyUsername: fb/abubakrchamp).